-As outlined in Prevention workbooks in previous years, DEIS (Delivering Equality of Opportunity in Schools): An Action Plan for Educational Inclusion is the Department of Education's policy instrument for addressing educational disadvantage (Department of Education and Skills.
-2017).
+As outlined in prevention workbooks in previous years, DEIS (Delivering Equality of Opportunity in Schools) - An Action Plan for Educational Inclusion is the Department of Education's policy instrument for addressing educational disadvantage.
 It aims to improve attendance, participation, and retention in designated schools located in disadvantaged areas.
 Overall, young people in these schools have been found to face more challenges than those who attend non-DEIS schools.
 For example, a report published in 2021 found that the principals of DEIS schools identified students' use of alcohol and drugs, lack of respect for teachers, and bullying as hindrances to learning for about one in five students in their schools.
-These problems were much less common in non-DEIS schools, where principals identified them to be a hindrance to learning for just 1 in 20 students (Nelis et al. 2021).
-In the 2022-2023 school year, the DEIS programme was expanded to include more than 300 additional schools.
-In 2023-2024, a total of 1,198 schools were involved in the programme, compared with 884 schools in 2021-2022.
+These problems were much less common in non-DEIS schools, where principals identified them to be a hindrance to learning for just one-in-twenty students (Nelis et al., 2021).
+In the 2022-23 school year, the DEIS programme was expanded to include more than 300 additional schools.
+A total of 1,194 schools are now involved in the programme, compared with 884 schools in 2021-22.
 These comprised primary and post-primary schools.